 The importance of undertaking and disseminating research is central to the mission and vision of Rennes School of Business.
 Research builds on the skills of our faculty and develops specific knowledge that impacts businesses and students whilst contributing to the development and enrichment of educational programmes for both students and executives.
 Research is also an essential vector for building partnerships and managing and communicating Rennes School of Business’ image and skills.

-Dr Raouf Boucekkine (Associate Dean for Research)
+Dr Sarah Robinson (Associate Dean for research)

 Our research strategy